 Everything you need to know in one place.
-The “Top 12" page addresses items which are most often asked by our undergraduates.
+The “Info for Undergraduate Students" page addresses items which are most often asked by our undergraduates.

 For Inquiries and to Arrange Prospective Student Visits

-For undergraduate inquiries or to arrange a prospective student visit, please contact:
+For undergraduate inquiries or to arrange a remote prospective student visit, please contact: